 We work in language, but how does language work for us?
 Sociolinguistic analysis of how social power and identity (gender, age, status, culture) shape and are shaped by language use and policy, including endangered languages.

-an introduction to the analysis and description of language use in a range of social
+paper is an introduction to the analysis and description of language use in a range

-settings.
-Topics include language variations; the roles of gender, age and ethnicity;
+of social settings.
+Topics include language variation; the roles of gender, age

-speech styles and functions, including politeness; language use and policy.
+and ethnicity; speech styles and functions, including politeness; language use.

 Note: This paper can be taken independently of LING 111.